helloideabox/powerpack-lite-beaver-builder/readme.txt

 > **Premium Support**
 >
-> PowerPack Beaver Builder addon team tries to answer all questions at the earliest on the WordPress.org forums.
+> Beaver Addons team tries to answer all questions at the earliest on the WordPress.org forums.
 Please feel free to post questions or bug reports, but for quick support, we recommend purchasing a PowerPack license.
 >
 > Along with the great support, there are 35+ custom modules, pre-made sections and beautifully designed page template sets that will make your life easier for building websites.
 You will be able to build beautiful, professional websites faster than ever. [**Get a license today.**](https://www.wpbeaveraddons.com/?utm_medium=bb-powerpack-lite&utm_source=repo-readme&utm_campaign=repo-support-cta "PowerPack Premium version for Beaver Builder")
 >